 What Is the Success Rate for Dental Implants?

-Dental implants have excellent success rates exceeding 95% when placed by experienced dental implant specialists.
+Dental implants have excellent success rates exceeding 95% when placed by trained dental implant providers.
 Dr. Walter’s dual training as both a surgical implant dentist and prosthodontist, combined with our state-of-the-art technology and advanced techniques, contributes to highly predictable outcomes.
 Success depends on factors including proper implant placement, adequate bone density, good oral hygiene, and overall health status.
 Smoking significantly reduces success rates by impairing healing, and uncontrolled conditions like diabetes may affect osseointegration.
 Our comprehensive evaluation during your initial consultation identifies any factors requiring special attention to maximize your chances of successful treatment.
 Most patients who follow post-operative care instructions and maintain good oral health enjoy their dental implants for decades without complications.

 Our services